Get In Touch

 1. If a particle is 2 micrometers in size, it is included in the count for all particles larger than 1 micrometer, and also in the counts for every size category smaller than 2 micrometers.

-2. Similarly, a particle that is 5 micrometers in size is counted not only in the category for particles over 5 micrometers but also in every smaller particle size category, down to the smallest measured.
+2. Similarly, a particle that is 5 micrometers in size is counted not only in the category for particles over 5 micrometers, but also in every smaller particle size category, down to the smallest measured.

 In short, a single particle is often counted multiple times, once in each size category that it meets or exceeds.